 Why should that be a problem?
 Because study after study shows that gratitude is essential to marital happiness.
 Suzanne didn’t just resent that her husband was a big hero for doing what she did every day.
 The bigger problem is that her daily work was thankless, and even denigrated by her husband: “If dinner wasn’t perfect,” she added, “he’d whine about it.”

-The place of gratitude in marriage was explored by none other than UC Berkeley sociologist Arlie Hochschild, who created a concept cited in Valenti’s article: “the second shift,” which suggests that working women go home to sinks full of dirty dishes to do.
-Hochschild came up with another catchy phrase, “economy of gratitude,” which turns up much less often in feminist commentary.
-Her theory says expressing gratitude for the labor of your spouse is more important to marital happiness than the precise division of labor.
+The place of gratitude in marriage was explored by none other than UC Berkeley sociologist Arlie Hochschild, who created a concept cited in Valenti’s article: “the second shift,” which suggests many working women face a sink full of dirty dishes when they get home.
+But Hochschild came up with another catchy phrase, “economy of gratitude,” which turns up much less often in feminist commentary.
+This theory says expressing gratitude for the labor of your spouse is more important to marital happiness than the precise division of labor.
 It’s not just who does the dishes; it’s also who gets thanked by whom for doing the dishes.

 Researchers Jess Alberts and Angela Threthewey put Hochschild’s “economy of gratitude” theory to the test in a series of focus groups, interviews, and surveys of heterosexual and same-sex couples.
 They “found evidence that gratitude isn’t just a way to mitigate the negative effects of an unequal division of labor.
 Rather, a lack of gratitude may be connected to why that division of labor is so unequal to begin with,” as they write in their Greater Good essay, “Love, Honor, and Thank.”